nodesman/systemofmind/book/part_2/14_designing_your_interface.md

 ---
-title: Chapter 14: Designing Your Interface (Navigating a World of Mismatch)
+title: "Chapter 14: Designing Your Interface"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 7
+nav_order: 14
 ---
 # Chapter 14: Designing Your Interface (Navigating a World of Mismatch)

 ## The Art of Conscious Adaptation